waglepuja/pujaNeupanePortfolio/README.md

 # Portfolio Website
 ## Descritpion
-This is Portfolio of some of the works i did at Juno college.
+This is Portfolio of some of my academic works during the Immersive Web-Development course at Juno College.
 ### Link
 Click here to visit: https://waglepuja.github.io/pujaNeupanePortfolio/